 MAZAMBALA ISLAND LODGE - A family destination on an island in the Caprivi Namibia.

 LIANSHULU LODGE - Luxury accommodation in the Mudumu National Park.

 NGEPI CAMP - A family destination on the banks of the Kavango or Okavango River in the Caprivi, Namibia.

-POPA FALLS - Newly upgraded accommodation on the Kavango River in the Caprivi.
+POPA FALLS - Rustic and affordable accommodation on the Kavango River in the Caprivi.